 And because this post is limited to our personal experiences, we can only answer questions about applying for a TOURIST visa as an employed, self-employed, or freelancing Filipino.
 For anything outside of this scope, it would be best to contact the embassy directly to have a definitive answer.

 What are the requirements for applying for a tourist visa?

 We have a dedicated post about that here: Korea Visa Requirements

-Step by step process right here: How to Apply for a Korea Visa
+We have a step-by-step guide here: How to Apply for a Korea Visa in Manila

 No. It’s not one of the requirements.
 I’ve tried submitting this before, they removed it from the pile.